intafon/genlog/README.md

     genlog res -m "this was a good result."

+You can export an environment variable to make genlog commit as a different author.
+This string needs to be a valid email (preferably associated with your Github account):

+    export GENLOG_USER_EMAIL='youremail+genlog@gmail.com'

 ## What is the purpose of this?

 I frequently experiment with generative algorithms.
 This tool is an attempt to